dereksgithub/0007prac/README.md

 # QM Practical

-This repor is for quantatitive methods.
+This repo is for quantatitive methods Fall 2023.

 Contents will cover:
 * Linear regression